serverpod/serverpod_docs/docs/05-deployments/02-deploying-to-gce.md

 :::

 ### Deploy your infrastructure
 Once you have configured Terraform and your Serverpod, you are ready to deploy your infrastructure.
-Make sure that you have `cd`d into your `gcp/terraform` directory.
+Make sure that you have `cd` into your `deploy/gcp/terraform_gce` directory.
 Now run:

 ```bash
 terraform init